 Reheat in the oven or in a pan to revive some of their crispy texture.

 Yes you can, but you will need to use oil so they roast nicely.
 Baking them in the oven makes it easier to make this recipe oil-free.

 Use a gluten-free flour, swap the soy sauce for tamari and use a gluten-free panko breadcrumbs.

 Other tofu recipes you might like

-I hope you will love this tofu bites as much as we do!
-If you try it, please leave a comment below and rate the recipe to let me know how it was.
+I hope you will love these tofu bites as much as we do!
+If you try them, please leave a comment below and rate the recipe to let me know how they were.